How to Customize Protocols

 $json_worker->onMessage = function(TcpConnection $connection, $data) {

-// $data contains the data sent by the client, which has already been processed by JsonNL::decode
+// $data is the data sent from the client, which has been processed by JsonNL::decode

 echo $data;

-// Data sent using $connection->send will automatically be packed using the JsonNL::encode method before being sent to the client
+// The $connection->send will automatically call the JsonNL::encode method to pack the data, then send it to the client

 $connection->send(array('code'=>0, 'msg'=>'ok'));